Iranian Supreme Leader Khamenei calls Europe untrustworthy | DW | 26.09.2019

-Ayatollah Ali Khamenei has released a statement with a verbal attack on the United States and Europe.
+Ayatollah Ali Khamenei has released a verbal attack on the United States and Europe in a statement.
 He said the US government is "the most abhorred" in the world while some European countries "should not be trusted."

 Iran's Supreme Leader Ayatollah Ali Khamenei said the United States and Europe are not trustworthy and also accused the West of "hostility towards the Iranian nation."